-Premiums of your participating policy will be pooled together with the premiums from owners of other policies in one of our participating funds.
-We will invest and manage the participating fund in a wide range of assets, including bonds, equities, etc. Your policy will then entitle you to a share of this participating fund.
+Premiums from your policy are pooled together with those from the owners of other policies to form a participating fund.
+We will invest and manage the participating fund in a wide range of assets, including reinsurance assets and investment assets.
+Your policy will then entitle you to a share of this participating fund in the form of guaranteed benefits and non-guaranteed benefits.